 Undergraduate Student Research Award

 The NSERC USRA program provides support for research work experience in the natural sciences and engineering.
-Undergraduate students work full-time on a research project for 16 consecutive weeks on a full-time basis in a term (Fall, Winter or Summer) with a faculty member who holds an active NSERC research grant.
+Undergraduate students work full-time on a research project for 16 consecutive weeks on a full-time basis in a term (Fall, Winter or Summer) with a faculty member.

 Subject matter for the USRA research project must fall in one or more natural sciences or engineering disciplines and cannot be health sciences related.

-Students apply for a NSERC USRA award by completing Form 202 – USRA or Experience Award in the NSERC On-line System Login.
+Candidates apply for a USRA by completing Form 202 – USRA in the NSERC On-line System

 Students are required to upload an official transcript issued by Student and Enrolment Services (Registrar's Office) to the USRA application.